Representation in Research

 Objectives

-• Describe the barriers to diverse representation in research in the U.S. and in multi-regional trials, including scientific, ethical, and sociopolitical challenges; and generate and share lessons learned about potential approaches for effective communication, recruitment, and retention of underrepresented participants;
+• Describe the obstacles potential participants are facing in accessing U.S. and multi-regional clinical trials, including scientific, ethical, and geographical challenges; and generate and share lessons learned about potential approaches for effective communication, recruitment, and retention of participants from a variety of backgrounds.

-• Support engagements and sustainable partnerships with community advocates, organizations, and referring providers, and diverse workforce development of clinical research personnel;
+• Support engagements and sustainable partnerships with community champions, organizations, and referring providers, and workforce development of clinical research personnel.
+Develop and disseminate actionable and scalable solutions (“tools”) to support representation in research, greater access to clinical trials, and improved health outcomes.

 Key Milestones